15 Skip-level Meeting Questions (For Managers and Employees) 2024

 • It makes the organization much more transparent for both employees and managers.

-For managers, these meetings result in a greater understanding of employee satisfaction.
-They get to know how their team works and what kind of issues persist that they previously weren’t aware of.
-It helps them realign the company goals accordingly with the employees’ immediate managers.
+Managers benefit from these meetings by better understanding employee satisfaction.
+They learn how their team works and what issues persist that they previously weren’t aware of.
+This knowledge helps them realign the company goals accordingly with the employees’ immediate managers.

-It also gives managers a forum to directly appreciate and recognize their employees' work.
+It also gives managers a forum to appreciate and recognize their employees' work directly.

 How to prepare for a skip-level meeting as an employee